-On earth there will be a 7-year time known as the tribulation, in which the Antichrist (the beast or the lawless one) will first sign a peace covenant with Israël for seven years (Dan.
+On earth there will be a 7-year time known as the tribulation.
+During that time the so-called unholy trinity will rule.
+This is a time in which the Antichrist (the beast or the lawless one) will first sign a peace covenant with Israel for seven years (Dan.
 9:27).
-Half-way that time of seven years Antichist will break the covenant.
-The following 3.5 years of the tribulation on earth is called "the great tribulation" (Revelation 7:14) or "the time of Jacob's trouble" (Jeremiah 30:7) foremost focused on Israël.
-Antichrist (1 John 2:18) will set up an image of himself (the abomination of desolation) to be worshipped in the Jerusalem temple (Dan.
+Half-way that time of seven years Antichrist will break the covenant.
+The following 3.5 years of the tribulation on earth is called "the great tribulation" (Revelation 7:14) or "the time of Jacob's trouble" (Jeremiah 30:7) foremost focused on Israel.
+Antichrist (1 John 2:18), together with the False Prophet, will set up an image of himself (the abomination of desolation) to be worshipped in the Jerusalem temple (Dan.
 9:27; 2 Thes.
 2:3-10), which has been rebuilt by then.
-At the end of the 7-year tribulation on earth, Antichrist will launch a final attach on Jerusalem, culminating in the battle of Armageddon (Revelation 16:16; 20:1-3).
-At this point in time Jesus Christ will return to earth, also called the second coming (Revelation 19:11-16), with His armies, and cast Antichrist along with his false prophet and his armies into the lake of fire.
+During the first half of the tribulation there will be 144.000 Jews who will evangelize the world, and millions will come to faith, and there will be two witnesses prophesying about God.
+At the end of the 7-year tribulation on earth, Antichrist will launch a final attack on Jerusalem, culminating in the battle of Armageddon (Revelation 16:16; 20:1-3).
+At this point in time Jesus Christ will return to earth, also called the second coming (Revelation 19:11-16), with His armies.
 Jesus Christ will then bind Satan in the Abyss (hell, bottomless pit) for 1000 years.
-Jesus will judge the nations as King of kings and Lord of Lords (Revelation 19:11-16) regarding their position and acts towards Israël (Matthew 25:31-46, see also judgments).
-Then Jesus will rule His earthly kingdom for 1000 years, also called the millennium (Revelation 20:1-6).
-At the end of the thousand years Satan will be released for a short time and defeated again, and cast into the lake of fire (Revelation 20:7-10) for eternity.
-Christ then judges all unbelievers (Revelation 20:10-15, see also judgments) at the great white throne judgment, casting them all into the lake of fire.
+Antichrist and the False Prophet will immediately be banished into the lake of fire (Revelation 19:20).
+Jesus will judge the nations as King of kings and Lord of Lords (Revelation 19:11-16) regarding their position and acts towards Israel (Matthew 25:31-46).
+Then Jesus will rule His earthly kingdom for 1000 years, also called the Millennium Kingdom (Revelation 20:1-6).
+At the end of the thousand years Satan will be released for a short time and defeated again and cast into the lake of fire (Revelation 20:7-10) for eternity.
+Christ then judges all unbelievers (Revelation 20:10-15) at the great white throne judgment, casting them all into the lake of fire.
 Christ will then usher in a new heaven and new earth (Revelation 21:1-8); there will be no more sin, sorrow, nor death.
 And the New Jerusalem comes down from God, the eternal dwelling place of believers (Revelation 21:9-27).
 There is no temple in the city, because the Lord God and the Lamb are its temple.